-Our Board exercises direct oversight of strategic risks to the Company.
-The Audit Committee reviews guidelines and policies governing the process by which management assesses and manages the Company's exposure to risk, including the Company's major financial and operational risk exposures and the steps management takes to monitor and control such exposures.
+Our Board exercises direct oversight of strategic risks to the Company, including through regular updates at Board meetings from management regarding key areas of risk and the manner in which the Company keeps abreast of and manages such risks.
+The Audit Committee reviews guidelines and policies governing the process by which management assesses and manages the Company's exposure to risk, including the Company's major financial and operational risk exposures and the steps management takes to monitor and control such exposures, and receives updates from the Company's Chief Compliance Officer regarding any areas of concern or internal reports from colleagues.
 The Sustainability Committee reviews compensation policies and practices of the Company and oversees and evaluates programs and risks associated with Board organization, membership, structure, corporate governance and social responsibility, including ESG and DE&I matters.
-The Audit Committee and the Sustainability Committee report to the Board on those matters.
-In late 2021 and into 2022, the Board increased its ongoing oversight role over cybersecurity risks, receiving regular updates from the Company's information technology security team regarding the Company's primary risk areas and directing management to report back at regular intervals regarding such matters.
+The Audit Committee and the Sustainability Committee report to the Board on those matters at least guarterly.
+Throughout 2022, the Board continued to exercise its ongoing oversight role over cybersecurity risks, receiving regular updates from the Company's information technology security and data privacy teams regarding the Company's primary risk areas and directing management to report back at regular intervals regarding such matters.

-Our Board, through the Sustainability Committee, evaluates the Company's corporate governance policies on an ongoing basis with a view towards maintaining the best corporate governance practices in the context of the Company's current business environment and aligning our governance practices closely with the interests of our stockholders.
+Our Board, through the Sustainability Committee, evaluates the Company's corporate governance policies on an ongoing basis with a view towards maintaining the strong corporate governance practices in the context of the Company's current business environment and aligning our governance practices closely with the interests of our stockholders.
 Our Board and management value the perspective of our stockholders and encourage stockholders to communicate with the Board as described under "- Communications with the Board" below.